This page is for our couples that already booked us.

 8. Don't forget photographers do not read minds.
 We know how to document weddings, we will provide tons of photos and you don't have to worry about a single thing.
 But if you want a photo of the yellow cat sitting on top of the fridge in the attic, make sure you communicate it.
 Communicate any photos out of the ordinary that you want.

-9. If you absolutely loved your service, don't forget to tip! wedding photography is an art but also a service.
-Totally not required and we don't care if you don't.
+9. Not required, but if you absolutely loved your service, don't forget to tip! wedding photography is an art but also a service.

 10. If your wedding takes place until night time, take advantage of the last part of sunset lighting, the twilight time.
 Google sunset during your wedding day, plan to shoot at the last part of sunset for at least 15 minutes, include this in your timeline, even if you already did photos during the day. *Ask your photographer the day-of, sometimes this is not necessary if it was good lighting all day, for example if it was cloudy and grey all day.